Description for Tepezza

 - Advise patients that TEPEZZA may cause infusion reactions that can occur at any time.
 Instruct patients to recognize the signs and symptoms of infusion reaction and to contact their healthcare provider immediately for signs or symptoms of potential infusion-related reactions.

-- Advise patients on the risk of inflammatory bowel disease (IBD) and to seek medical advice immediately if they experience diarrhea, with or without blood or rectal bleeding, associated with abdominal pain or cramping/colic, urgency, tenesmus or incontinence.
+- Advise patients on the risk of inflammatory bowel disease (IBD), including patients with or without a prior diagnosis of IBD.
+Advise patients to seek medical advice immediately if they experience diarrhea with or without blood or rectal bleeding, associated with abdominal pain or cramping/colic, fecal urgency, tenesmus or incontinence.

 Hyperglycemia